coleifer/peewee/docs/peewee/api.rst

     .. py:classmethod:: insert(**insert)

+        Insert a new row into the database.
+If any fields on the model have default values, these values will be used if the fields are not explicitly set in the ``insert`` dictionary.

-        :param insert: mapping of field-name to expression
+        :param insert: mapping of field or field-name to expression
         :rtype: an :py:class:`InsertQuery` for the given ``Model``

         Example showing creation of a new user: